Xmorelle/webpage/index.md

 * * *

 ### Awards & Fellowships
-- **CNRS competition for the grade of Chargé de recherche** (section 11) - Admission to the CNRS with a permanent research associate position
+- **CNRS competition for the grade of Chargé de recherche** (section 11) - Admission to the CNRS with a permanent Research Associate position
 - **Qualification Maître de Conférences** - aptitude certification to be an engineering professor in France (2018-2022)
 - **WBI World Excellence Fellowship**, provided by Wallonie-Bruxelles International (2017-2019)
 - **2nd Best Scientific Picture** at 2018 PC-Focus day, organized by ESPCI Paris (2018)